jwilkins88/flem-tool/README.md

 #### Mega Matrix

 Again, I'm bad at naming things, but I've had the idea that if I could join both my matrices (currently one on the left and one on the right) into a single screen, I'd have so much more room for activities.
 With the current architecture, this just isn't possible.
 It's something I definitely want to consider at some point though (reading text top to bottom just isn't great).
 This might be more of a gimmick, but it's something I want to look into

+#### Add a test suite

+I don't like writing tests, so this will probably hang out for a while until I know more people are using it.
+For now, I'm moving fast and breaking things, and it'll probably stay that way for a little while

+#### ~~Convert into PIP Package~~ Done!

+~~This makes it easier for people to use~~

 ## Contributing